DrXiao/cmap/doc/README.md

 Or,
 * Visual Studio Code (VSCode), a famous text editor designed by Microsoft, also can find the extension, called ````Markdown Preview Enhanced``, to skim the markdown files.
-* HackMD, a collaborative platform, can also browse the content by import the markdown files.
+* HackMD, a collaborative platform, can also browse the content by importing the markdown files.